 The tasks we are currently working on are tracked on GitHub under different Milestones.

-We meet every two weeks in public Google Hangouts streamed via YouTube.
+Our core team meets every two weeks in public Google Hangouts streamed via YouTube.
 You are welcome to join us!